seetha023213/PRHark/README.md

 # PRHawk - Is a Spring boot application .
 Comes with an in-built Tomcat webserver.
 Ways to execute -
 1) Running from command prompt:
-Prerequisite: maven, JDK 1.8 should be installed.
+Prerequisite: maven (3.5.0), JDK 1.8 should be installed.
 Instructions to execute from command prompt -
 a.
 Download the project from github.
 b.
 Run the below commands: